Harry Potter and the Philosopher's Stone: Plot

-Harry Potter lives with his abusive uncle and aunt, Vernon and Petunia Dursley, and their bullying, spoiled son, Dudley.
-On Harry's 11th birthday, he learns that he is a wizard when a man named Rubeus Hagrid invites him to attend Hogwarts, a school of magic.
-Hagrid explains that when Harry was an infant, a Dark wizard named Voldemort murdered his parents and tried to kill him as well.
+Harry Potter lives with his abusive uncle and aunt, Vernon and Petunia Dursley, and their bullying son, Dudley, in the fictional English town of Little Whinging.
+On Harry's eleventh birthday, he learns that he is a wizard when a half-giant named Rubeus Hagrid invites him to attend Hogwarts, a school of magic.
+Hagrid explains that when Harry was an infant, a dark wizard named Voldemort murdered Harry's parents and tried to kill Harry as well.
 However, Voldemort's killing curse rebounded and seemingly destroyed him, leaving a lightning bolt-shaped scar on Harry's forehead.

-Hagrid takes Harry to Diagon Alley, where the latter discovers his fame among wizards while buying a wand, an owl named Hedwig, and other school supplies.
+Hagrid takes Harry to Diagon Alley, where Harry discovers he is famous among wizards.
+He buys a wand, an owl named Hedwig, and other school supplies.
 A month later, Harry takes the Hogwarts Express to Hogwarts.
-He befriends Ron Weasley, a first-year student, during the journey.
+During the journey, he befriends Ron Weasley, a fellow first-year student.
 He also meets Hermione Granger and has a confrontation with Draco Malfoy.
 At Hogwarts, a magical Sorting Hat assigns each first-year student to a House.
 Harry, Ron, and Hermione are assigned to Gryffindor, although the Hat considers putting Harry in Slytherin.

-Harry's broomstick flying ability earns him a place on the Gryffindor Quidditch team as the Seeker.
+Harry's skill at broomstick flying earns him a place on the Gryffindor Quidditch team as the Seeker.
 He develops a dislike for the Potions professor Severus Snape, who seems to hate Harry.
-Harry and Ron discover a gigantic three-headed dog guarding a trapdoor one night.
+One night, Harry and Ron discover a gigantic three-headed dog guarding a trapdoor.
 The two boys later save Hermione from a troll and begin a friendship with her.
 During Harry's first Quidditch match, his broomstick attempts to throw him off.
-Snape's strange behaviour during the match convinces Hermione that he jinxed Harry's broom.
-On Christmas, Harry receives an anonymous gift – his father's invisibility cloak.
-While using the cloak to explore the school undisturbed, he discovers the Mirror of Erised, which shows the viewer what they most desire.
-Harry sees his family in the mirror.
+Snape's strange behaviour during the match convinces Hermione that Snape jinxed Harry's broom.
+On Christmas, Harry receives an anonymous gift—his father's invisibility cloak.
+While using the cloak to explore the school undetected, he discovers the Mirror of Erised, which shows the viewer what they most desire.
+Harry sees his parents and other members of his family in the mirror.